TroyNguyen2/crawl_scores_thpt2023/README.md

 4. Download tesseract ocr at https://sourceforge.net/projects/tesseract-ocr-alt/files/
 5. run: python main.py

-#  I made this project to practice my programming Python by crawling the scores from the ministry of Education and training.
+#  I made this project to practice my programming Python by crawling the scores from the Ministry of Education and Training.
 The logic is simple:
-First I use pytesseract to connecting tesseract ( a pretrain AI framework that could parse text from image ) , then Selenium and webdriver to interact the website and parse data, finally save data by csv file.
+First I use pytesseract to connect tesseract ( a pre-train AI framework that could parse text from images).
+Selenium and Webdriver to interact with the website and parse data, and finally, save data by CSV file.
+This script could run until the host closes searching !!

+One more reminder: you can go to the source code and change the code of the province that I've put on the path in main.py
-# I just only crawl 300 id for testing.
+# I just only crawl 300 ids save in **crawl_thpt2023.csv** for testing.